 Fostering a relationship with your audience where they shop

-With an estimated 30% of video views on the Internet happening on product or service-related content, but 89% of those product views happening on social media sites – where people are influenced but don’t shop – then you have two options as a retailer; continue to build your audiences in social media sites and pay every time you want to talk to them, or build the experiences they’re looking for into your own site.
+An estimated 30% of video views on the Internet happen on product or service-related content, but 89% of those product views happening on social media sites – where people are influenced but don’t shop – then you have two options as a retailer; continue to build your audiences in social media sites and pay every time you want to talk to them or build the experiences they’re looking for into your own site.

 Immersive, interactive video about the product and services you sell, in the place where you sell them!